formsandflows/PACo/Components/PACo_SettingsMenu_A.md

 This is a responsive canvas component.

-A settings menu is activated using the setting menu icon in the header.
+A settings menu is activated using the setting menu image in the header.
 Selecting a settings menu item navigates to another screen.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.